Vital Ground began with one bear, one couple and a unique relationship.

 Now, a dozen years later, we’ve channeled your support into conservation easements, land purchases and strategic partnerships that connect and protect more than 617,000 acres of grizzly habitat.

 And we’re just getting started.
-Learn today how you can help write the next chapter of the Vital Ground story.
+Learn today how you can contribute to the Bart the Bear Memorial Campaign to help write the next chapter of the Vital Ground story.